eth-cscs/abcpy/doc/source/README.rst

     :lines: 33-34
     :dedent: 4

 Note that the model is given as a list.
-This is due to the fact that in ABCpy, it is possible to have multiple models associated with an overall prior, all giving seperate data sets.
+This is due to the fact that in ABCpy, it is possible to have multiple root models associated with an overall prior, all giving seperate data sets.
 To learn more, see the 'Advanced' section.

 Finally, we need to parametrize and start the actual sampling: